TheLandfill/cpp_cli/README.md

 ## Goals Completed
 1. Add autogenerated help.

-2. Add a help message for the test program.
+2. Add a help message for the test programs.

     1. Using the autogenerated help, no less.